aditya-vardhan/songs/red.md

-Seven months gone and seven years to go
+Seven months gone and seven years

+To go Red

-Red I can't stand no more
+I can't stand no more

 Come lay by my side